rfennell/AzurePipelines/Extensions/GenerateReleaseNotes/readme.md

 ## Usage
 Once the extension is added to your TFS or VSTS server, the task should be available in the utilities section of 'add tasks'

-The task takes two parameters
+The task takes three parameters

-* The output file name which defaults to $(Build.ArtifactStagingDirectory)\releasenotes.md
+* The output file name, for builds this will normally be set to $(Build.ArtifactStagingDirectory)\releasenotes.md as the release notes will usually be part of your build artifacts.
+For release management usage the parameter should be set to something like $(System.DefaultWorkingDirectory)\releasenotes.md.
+Where you choose to send the created files is down to your deployment needs.
+* A picker allows you to set if the template is provided as a file in source control (usually used for builds) or an inline file (usually used for release management).
+The setting of this picker effects which third parameter is shown
-* The template file name, which should point to a file in source control.
+* Either - The template file name, which should point to a file in source control.
+* Or - The template text.
 There is no need to pass credentials, this is done automatically

-Using the settings for the output file shown above, the release notes will be created in the staging folder, and will hence be copied by the 'Publish Artifacts' task
+Using the settings for the output file shown above, the release notes will be created in the specified folder, and will probably need be copied by a task such as 'Publish Artifacts' to your final required location.